 You might have heard about hypnosis and hypnotherapy and like most people wonder if hypnosis is actually real.
 With modern-day advances in brain imaging and neurological science, our understanding of hypnosis has come a long way.
 We now know how hypnotic state influences the brain.
 Researchers also have proof that hypnosis can help resolve multiple psychological and physical issues.

-In this article, we will explain what hypnosis is, how it works as well as the science behind it.
 You will learn all you need to know to consider using hypnosis as a tool for personal transformation.